fringe red light therapy basics faq

 Welcome to the broad (and bright) world of Red Light Therapy, we’re happy to see ya.
 You probably have some questions, and we’ve got answers – let’s talk it out.

-1. Increased Cellular Energy (ATP) Production
+- Increased Cellular ATP Production

-With an increase in energy output a series of metabolic events occur that improve blood oxygenation, improve blood flow, increase collagen production, reduce overall inflammation, and improve cellular regeneration and protection.
+Red and near infrared light therapy stimulates your body’s natural healing process at the cellular level through increased ATP production by the mitochondria.
+With an increase in mitochondrial ATP a series of metabolic events occur that may improve blood oxygenation, improve blood flow, increase collagen production, reduce overall inflammation, and improve cellular regeneration and protection.

 Red Light wavelengths (630-680nm being the most common range) are absorbed in highest proportions by our skin, making it very effective for improving skin health and collagen production.
 The visible nature of Red Light also has health benefits when observed by our eyes in an ambient light setting, including improved sleep and mood.

 Near Infrared light wavelengths (common range of 800-880nm) are not visible to the human eye, but that does not mean they are not working.
 On the contrary, near infrared light can penetrate deeper into our tissues making it ideal for reducing pain, inflammation, and speeding recovery.
+Near infrared light cannot be seen, but can be felt as heat.

 Red light and Near infrared light scatters once it enters our skin and they have overlapping benefits for our body.
-It’s for this reason they are commonly recommended to be used together, as they are in FringeLight Red Light Therapy products.
+It’s for this reason they are commonly recommended to be used together, as they are in Fringe Red Light Therapy products.

-Many companies claim to have over 100mW/cm2 at 0 inches.
 Man, that would be HOT!
-The sun is about 24 mw/cm2 on our skin, and we think the sun knows a thing or two about healing!
-Think of your FringeLight as a way to safely supplement the sun (or the wavelengths from the sun) that offer us the most healing benefits.
+The sun is about 24 mW/cm² on our skin, and we think the sun knows a thing or two about healing!
+Think of your Fringe Red Light Therapy as a way to safely supplement the healing wavelengths from the sun that offer us the most benefits.

 Laser red light therapy produces parallel, uniform rays of light at one wavelength.
 They can treat a small area, the rays travel deeper than LED lights and they can create more heat.

-LED red light therapy (like with FringeLights) produces non-parallel, non-uniform rays of light in a small range of wavelengths.
+LED red light therapy (like with Fringe red light therapy products) produces non-parallel, non-uniform rays of light in a small range of wavelengths.
 They can treat a larger area, the rays don’t travel as deep and they create less heat.

-Recent scientific studies have confirmed that you can get the same benefits from LED Red and Near INfrared light therapy as you can from lasers, at a fraction of the cost.
+Recent scientific studies have confirmed that you can get the same benefits from LED Red and Near Infrared light therapy as you can from lasers, at a fraction of the cost.
 Thankfully, this increases its accessibility to be used in clinics and at home, with the same healing benefits as red light laser therapy!

 Photobiomodulation (PBM)